-With LearnDash itself being a plugin for WordPress, it of course also works along side all other WordPress plugins, eg: if you want to install the Saber Course Feedback Tool on your LearnDash site, you can use the WordPress Plugin.
-Of course not all WordPress plugins will be of any use to a LearnDash site.
+LearnDash works alongside all other WordPress plugins, eg: if you want to install the Saber Course Feedback Tool on your LearnDash site, you can use the WordPress Plugin.

-A pleasant surprise is that LearnDash also has it’s own Add-on directory, allowing you to browse and install LearnDash specific add-ons from within the LearnDash admin area.
-There is a wide range of plugins and add-ons available, both third-party and offical LearnDash ones.
+LearnDash also has it’s own Add-on directory, allowing you to browse and install LearnDash-specific add-ons from within the LearnDash admin area.
+There is a wide range of plugins and add-ons available, both third-party and official LearnDash ones.

 Using LearnDash as a student

 If you just install LearnDash to a vanilla WordPress installation, you may find the student interface a bit lacking.
-The reason for this is that WordPress was originally designed as a blogging platform, so the default theme doesn’t lend itself very well to an e-Learning environment.
+WordPress was originally designed as a blogging platform, so the default theme doesn’t lend itself very well to an e-Learning environment.

 Luckily WordPress is very easy to customize, and it doesn’t take much work to improve the appearance of the student interface.
-The main thing is just to remove all the unnecessary blog related elements, such as Recent Posts, Comments, Meta, etc. In fact, the simple act of removing the default sidebar entirely will vastly improves the student interface.
+Try removing all the unnecessary blog related elements, such as Recent Posts, Comments, Meta, etc. In fact, simply removing the default sidebar entirely will vastly improve the student interface.

-LearnDash will work with any existing WordPress theme, and there’s also a number of LearnDash specific themes available.
-And of course, there’s a plethora of skilled WordPress developers who can build you a custom theme, to make sure your e-Learning site stands out.
+LearnDash will work with any existing WordPress theme, and there’s also a number of LearnDash-specific themes available.
+And of course, there’s many skilled WordPress developers who can build you a custom theme, to make sure your e-Learning site stands out.

-The interface itself is excellent, guiding students swiftly though each section of a course, giving clear, concise messages when necessary.
-Eg: Informing them that they must complete a previous lesson before moving on to the next.
+The student interface itself is excellent, guiding students swiftly though each section of a course and giving clear, concise messages when necessary, for example, informing them that they must complete a previous lesson before moving on to the next.
 LearnDash also makes it instantly clear which sections of a course have been completed.

 Using LearnDash as a course creator